2011 Cincinnati Bengals season: Draft

 The 2011 NFL draft was held on April 28 to 30, 2011 at Radio City Music Hall.
-In the first round, the Bengals picked A. J. Green, a wide receiver from Georgia University, at overall selection number 4.
+In the first round, the Bengals picked A. J. Green, a wide receiver from the University of Georgia, at overall selection number 4.
 In his last season at Georgia, Green missed the first four games, but he finished with a team-high 57 receptions for 848 receiving yards and 9 touchdowns.
 The Bengals selected TCU quarterback Andy Dalton in the second round, with overall selection number 35.
 These first two picks were replacements for starting wide receiver Chad Ochocinco and quarterback Carson Palmer, respectively.
 In the third round, the Bengals selected defensive lineman Dontay Moch of University of Nevada.
 During the NFL Scouting Combine, Moch ran a 4.44 40-yard dash, making him the fastest defensive lineman to ever run the dash.
 The Bengals' next pick was another player from Georgia University; it selected offensive lineman Clint Boling in the fourth round.
 Boling was a 3-time All-SEC pick and, during his college tenure, was a versatile lineman who can play tackle or guard.
 In the fifth round, free safety Robert Sands was chosen with the 134 pick.
 The Bengals' picked wide receiver Ryan Whalen of Stanford University in the sixth round.
 The final two picks for the Bengals were cornerback Korey Lindsey of Southern Illinois University and running back Jay Finley of Baylor University.
 In July, the Bengals signed five draft picks to contracts.